 Countless Wats can be admired in Bangkok: beautiful, colorful, gold-plated Buddhist temples.

 Talking ’bout wardrobe.
-When visiting the wats, again: the Buddhist temples (!), knees and shoulders should be covered, i. e. classic T-shirts with (short) sleeves and pants or long skirts are required.
-You can, of course, use a sarong resp. a scarf to cover, but often that’s more complicated and hotter than simply dressing appropriately in the first place.
+When visiting the wats, again: the Buddhist temples (!), knees and shoulders should be covered, hence, you should wear classic T-shirts with at least short sleeves, and pants or long skirts are required.
+You can, of course, use a sarong or a scarf to cover, but often that’s more complicated and hotter than simply dressing appropriately in the first place.

 As I said, although Wat Phra Keo is the most important complex, there are many more temples worth a visit, however, one of the nicest is right around the corner.

-Besides other treasures, Wat Pho is housing an enormous reclining Buddha.
+Besides other treasures, Wat Pho houses an enormous reclining Buddha.

 Morning Activities